adityamadan23/adityamadan23/README.md

 ### Welcome to my GitHub Page!

 I'm Aditya, feel free to call me Adi.
-I work as a Member of Technical Staff at Cockroach Labs for the Cloud Platforms Team.
-I previously worked at Google on the Cloud Networking Control Plane team in Sunnyvale, California.
+I work as a Member of Technical Staff at Cockroach Labs, as a part of the Cloud Platforms team.
+I was previously at Google on the Cloud Networking Control Plane team in Sunnyvale, California.

 I'm interested in the following areas 👇
 - Parallel and Concurrent Programming